LatinAmericanProgramer/PythonUI_SoundAdquisition/README.md

 1. A .ui file created and available to modify in QtDesigner.
 In this program this file is called "PCG_ui_1.ui"

-2 A .py file which uploads the graphical configuration of this .ui file and adds the control commands
+2. A .py file which uploads the graphical configuration of this .ui file and adds the control commands

+I this short repository I had also upload a phonocardiogram recording in .WAV to test the program.

+NOTE: This program works just with .WAV files